locaweb/leela-docs/user/protocol.rst

 The protocol is fairly simple:
 ::

-  <name>: <value> [timestamp]
+  <name>: <value> [timestamp]\n

-:name: Any string, up to 50 characters;
+:name: Any string, up to 255 characters;

 :value: Any double value;

 :timestamp: [optional] the unix timestamp you want to store this event.
 If you don't provide this value the server will use the current timestamp;

 Example
 =======

-The following shell commands produces valid events:
+The following are examples of well-formed events:

 ::

-  $ echo "leela.protocol: 0.75"
+  "leela.protocol: 0.75\n"

-  $ echo "leela.protocol2: 0.78 3600"
+  "leela.protocol2: 0.78 3600\n"